Miss You (Westlife song)

 "Miss You" is a popular song written by Jake Schulze and Rami Yacoub.
 It was originally recorded as a ballad, by the Irish boy band Westlife, but was never released as a single.
-In 2008, it was remade as a dance track by Swedish musician Basshunter becoming a hit single for him as "I Miss You" in 2008, notably in UK, Germany and Sweden.
+In 2008, it was remade as a dance track by Swedish musician Basshunter becoming a hit single for him as "I Miss You" in 2008, notably in the United Kingdom, Germany and Sweden.

 Westlife song

 The original song "Miss You" appeared on Irish boy band Westlife's 1999 debut album, Westlife.
 Although the album produced five different singles "Swear It Again", "If I Let You Go", "Flying Without Wings", the double A-side "I Have a Dream" / "Seasons in the Sun" all in 1999 and "Fool Again" and a remake of "More Than Words" both released in 2000, the song "Miss You" was never released as a single.
 The Westlife version heavily uses the sound of Irish instruments such as Fiddles and Bagpipes, making up a strong Irish sound.
 Moreover, the version is structured starting very soft and low until raising to soaring melody, leaving an anthem-like feel.
-The song charted in Ireland despite not being released as a single.
-It peaked at 96.